Kabir Sehgal: Music career

 Sehgal is a jazz bassist, composer, and Grammy Award-winning producer.
-He has produced albums for Deepak Chopra, Chucho Valdés, Arturo O'Farrill, Ted Nash, Carlos Barbosa-Lima, Gabriel Alegria, Ben Allison, Pablo Ziegler, John Daversa, Lori Henriques, Paul Avgerinos, Pedro Giraudo, Manuel Valera, Emilio Solla, and Gregorio Uribe.
-He has won five Grammys and three Latin Grammys as a producer.
-His productions have received twenty-one nominations and thirteen awards.
+He has produced albums for Jimmy Carter, Dalai Lama, Deepak Chopra, Lil Jon, Chucho Valdés, Arturo O'Farrill, Ted Nash, Carlos Barbosa-Lima, Gabriel Alegria, Pablo Ziegler, John Daversa, Lori Henriques, Paul Avgerinos, Pedro Giraudo, Manuel Valera, Emilio Solla, and Gregorio Uribe.
+He has earned 14 Grammys and 5 Latin Grammys as a producer and engineer.
+His productions have received over twenty nominations and twenty awards.

 He was the executive producer, producer, and liner notes author for The Offense of the Drum by Arturo O'Farrill and the Afro Latin Jazz Orchestra.
 The album won the Grammy Award for the Best Latin Jazz Album and the 2015 Cubadisco for Best International Album.
 It was also nominated for a Latin Grammy for Best Latin Jazz Album.

 In December 2014, Sehgal and O'Farrill led a delegation to Havana to record Cuba: The Conversation Continues.
 The album was released in August 2015, with Sehgal serving as executive producer, liner notes author, and artistic producer.
 The New York Times said that it was "an album worthy of its moment, an ambitious statement that honors deeply held musical traditions while pushing forward."
 The album was voted Best Latin Jazz Album of the year by an NPR critics' poll and was nominated for the Grammy for Best Large Jazz Ensemble Album.
 "The Afro Latin Jazz Suite" won the Grammy for Best Instrumental Composition.
 Cuba: The Conversation Continues won the Latin Grammy for Best Latin Jazz Album.